MaT1g3R/MaT1g3R/coffee.md

 Steep for 2 minutes, then gently swirl and press.

-- Dosage: 60g/L
+- Dosage: 65g/L
-- Grind Level: TIMEMORE C2 at 16
+- Grind Level: TIMEMORE C2 at 17
 - Water: Brita filtered water at 100C
 - Filter: Generic paper filter
-- Comment: Bitter, grind coarser and use more coffee
+- Comment: Not bitter, surprisingly not very acidic.
+Has a mixed berry kinda taste, very pleasant to drink.

 ## Misc Info